pietrop/timecode-converter/README.md

 The problem of exporting it from [`@bbc/react-transcript-editor`](https://github.com/bbc/react-transcript-editor) or [`@pietrop/slate-transcript-editor`](https://github.com/pietrop/slate-transcript-editor) is that, somehow it ends up expecting react as a peer dependency.

-And beside that not being ideal, it can cause problems with [](https://github.com/pietrop/edl-composer)
+And besides that not being ideal, or good practice, not only it can cause problems with keeping up with react peer dependency of other modules, but also add that as a peer dependency to other module consuming it, such as [@pietrop/edl-composer](https://github.com/pietrop/edl-composer) that doesn't really need any of that.
 </details>